by ProcureDeskLast Updated : May-26-2019

 Companies can plan better by having better visibility into how much amount is owed to the vendors and at what time.

-Companies lacking the basic procure to pay automation suffers from the following issues
+Companies lacking basic procure-to-pay automation suffer from the following issues

-Paying late to certain suppliers might not impact your business, but it could be a problem if the supplier is a critical supplier and they rely on your payments to fund their working capital.
+Paying late to certain suppliers might not impact your business, but it could be a problem if the supplier is critical and they rely on your payments to fund their working capital.

 When you don’t have automation or a central place for suppliers to submit invoices, the invoices generally get lost.

-Consider a scenario where a supplier sent the invoice to the business stakeholder and the business stakeholder forgets to send the invoice to A/P. Now the supplier didn’t get paid, the salesperson’s reason reaches out to business and the invoice is not escalated for payment.
+Consider a scenario where a supplier sends the invoice to the business stakeholder and the business stakeholder forgets to send the invoice to A/P. Now the supplier didn’t get paid, the salesperson’s reason reached out to the business and the invoice has not escalated for payment.

-And now everybody is scrambling to pay the invoice because treasury didn’t factor that in the cash requirement.
+And now everybody is scrambling to pay the invoice because the treasury didn’t factor that into the cash requirement.

 Companies that have the issues mentioned above have lower supplier satisfaction.
 Suppliers generally treat this relationship as transactional.